What service firm owners miss when they can't see project finances until after the engagement closes

 3. Patterns only emerge across multiple completed projects.
 Sometimes the insight is not about one project but about a pattern across projects.
 Projects for a certain client type consistently underperform.
 A particular service offering has lower margins than expected.
 Certain project managers run hotter on budget than others.

+Mid-project staffing adjustments that shift work from senior to junior resources before the overrun completes, scope conversations that happen while the client is still asking (not after the margin impact is already recorded), and in-flight pricing corrections when discovered complexity signals the original estimate was wrong.
 An active project financial dashboard transforms project economics from a historical fact into a manageable variable.
 Problems visible in real time are problems you can still address.

 1. Mid-project staffing adjustments preserve margin.
 The project is 60% complete and has consumed 70% of the budget.
 The math says you will overrun by 25% if staffing continues as planned.
 With three weeks remaining, you have options.